Buscar Close Search

 Program Design

 The structure of the T.H.
-Chan School of Medicine follows a four-year longitudinal curriculum that has three major interrelated components: the Foundational Curriculum (Foundations of Medicine or FOM 1 and 2), Core Clinical Experiences (CCE) and Advanced Studies (AS).
+Chan School of Medicine follows a four-year longitudinal curriculum that has three major interrelated components: the Discovery Phase (foundational curriuclum), Exploration Phase (clinical experiences), and Horizons Phase (advanced clinical experiences).

 Credit Hour Requirements